Financial news: Prices rose much less in February than in January.

 An important disclaimer is at the bottom of this article.

-In accordance with the Methodology for Determining Risk Parameters of the Foreign Exchange Market and Precious Metals Market of Moscow Exchange PJSC by the National Clearing Center (JSC) on January 26, 2026, 10:17 AM (Moscow time), the values of the upper limit of the price corridor (up to RUB 7,276.98 in the TOD settlement mode) and the market risk assessment range (up to RUB 7,684.4311, equivalent to a rate of 17.08%) for the PLT/RUB currency pair were changed.
-New values are available.
-Here.
+In accordance with the Methodology for determining the risk parameters of the stock market and deposit market of PJSC Moscow Exchange by the National Credit Center (JSC) on March 23, 2026, 12:47 (Moscow time), the values of the upper limit of the price corridor (up to 103.67) and the range of market risk assessment (up to 1111.49 rubles, equivalent to a rate of 18.75%) for the security RU000A0JWUB5 (TBankBO12) were changed.

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.